pranigopu/learningKubernetes/0_generalComputingConcepts.md

 **NOTE**:<br>_Object-oriented langs ⊆  Structured langs ⊆ Procedural langs_<br>The wider category can support the paradigm of the narrower category.

 Declarative programming is the method of describing the end result of the process.
-In other worlds, declarative programming describes the end result of a program's execution without describing its control flow. _It is up to the programming language's implementation and the compiler to determine how to achieve the results_. **_Hence, emphasis is more on the result of execution, and not the execution process itself_**.
+In other words, declarative programming describes the end result of a program's execution without describing its control flow. _It is up to the programming language's implementation and the compiler to determine how to achieve the results_. **_Hence, emphasis is more on the result of execution, and not the execution process itself_**.
 Types of declarative programming paradigms:

 - Functional programming paradigm
 	- Ex.
 JavaScript, R, Wolfram Language